Neurodiagnostic Technologist Schools

 • Clinical correlations: This coursework connects the readings from electrodiagnostic machines to specific neurological disorders and diseases.
 Specifically, students are taught how to recognize readings associated with epilepsy, sleep disorders, and pediatric conditions.

-• Intraoperative neurophysiological monitoring (IOM): This class—often offered as an introductory course—shows how to monitor patients' EEGs and evoked potentials (EPs), in addition to instructing on neuromuscular applications.
+• Intraoperative neurophysiological monitoring (IOM): This class—often offered as an introductory course—teaches how to monitor patients’ EEGs and evoked potentials (EPs) and instructs on neuromuscular applications.

 • Evoked potentials (EP): This class instructs students in stimulating (“evoking”) and recognizing neural activity based on auditory, visual, and physical stimuli.